martinrolonmoreno/DAM-Q1/Programas/HTML/README.md

 -Using IDs in sections to reference them from other HTML documents, which can later be used for applying CSS styling.

-Through these exercises, we reinforced the practical use of HTML structure, linking, and referencing elements across documents.
+Through these exercises, we reinforced the practical use of HTML structure, linking, and referencing elements across documents:
 [ejerciciolm](./ejerciciolm/)